ohr/minimal-mistakes/_pages/boot/boot-hl7.md

 classes: wide
 ---

-`ipf-hl7-spring-boot-starter` sets up the infrastructure for HL7-based IHE transactions
+`ipf-hl7-spring-boot-starter` sets up the infrastructure for [HL7v2-based IHE transactions].

 The dependency on the IPF [Spring Boot] IHE HL7 starter module is: